-With 39 fatalities over the course of the study, the Rottweiler is another well-known aggressive dog breed.
+With 39 fatalities over the course of the study, Rottweiler is another well-known aggressive dog breed.
 With a very high prey drive and a herding mentality, the Rottweiler’s heavy frame makes them an imposing figure for an opponent.

 3. German Shepherd

 A fully grown German Shepherd dog can weigh 82 pounds and stands approximately 25 inches high.
-With 17 fatalities over the duration of the study, this commonly recognized breed have a very high prey drive and are very intelligent, which makes their aggressive nature even more threatening.
+With 17 fatalities over the duration of the study, this commonly recognized breed has a very high prey drive and are very intelligent, which makes their aggressive nature even more threatening.

 The Husky is an extremely old breed with a history of being sled dogs, which influences their need for constant activity.
-15 deaths were attributed to the Husky, whose aggressive nature and high prey drive can be linked to their cousin, the wolf.
+About 15 deaths were attributed to the Husky, whose aggressive nature and high prey drive can be linked to their cousin, the wolf.